dnstrach/Journal/README.md

 ### View Controller
 **QuoteViewController**<br>
 The QuoteViewController is a subclass of UIViewController containing a UILabel, UIButton, and a fetchQuote() helper method.
 In storyboard, the view controller is presented modally with a segue attached to a button inside the HomeTableViewController’s navigation bar.
-The UILabel displays the quote and the UIButton dismisses the view.
+The UILabel is assigned to the quote property, and the UIButton dismisses the modal view.
 The helper method calls the fetchQuote method from QuoteManager and handles the Result with a switch statement.
-If the Result is a success case then the quote label will be assigned to a String interpolated with the quote and author properties.
-If the result is a failure case then there will be an error print statment.
+If the Result is a success case, then the quote label will be assigned to a String interpolated with the quote and author properties.
+If the result is a failure case, then there will be an error print statement.

 # UIKit
 ### HomeTableViewController